 City College has established the following spaces as available lactation rooms:

-Office of Student Health Services, Marshak Building – 4th floor, Room 418S
+The Health and Wellness Office (Office of Student Health Services), Marshak Building – Room 15

 Responsibilities of Employees